Amed Rosario Player Props: Guardians vs. Royals

-The Cleveland Guardians, including Amed Rosario and his .457 slugging percentage in past 10 games, including five extra-base hits but no homers), take on starter Jordan Lyles and the Kansas City Royals at Progressive Field, Thursday at 7:10 PM ET.
+Amed Rosario -- with a slugging percentage of .444 in his past 10 games, including four extra-base hits -- will be in action for the Cleveland Guardians versus the Kansas City Royals, with Daniel Lynch on the mound, on July 7 at 7:10 PM ET.

-He had a hitless showing in his previous game (0-for-4 with an RBI) against the Braves.
+He had a one-hit performance in his previous game (1-for-4) against the Royals.

 Amed Rosario Game Info & Props vs. the Royals